6 tips for how to budget your money

 1. Be realistic

-Budgeting isn’t easy — it can feel like a restrictive diet.
 The key to budgeting effectively and saving money is being realistic.
-In other words, try to make room in your budget for things you value, including entertainment.
+If you are able to, try to make room in your budget for not only needs, but also wants.
 If you need to make significant changes, consider cutting back little by little and enjoying things in moderation.
-Just like your eating habits, you probably won’t be able to completely alter your spending habits overnight.
+As with building any new habit, you probably won’t be able to completely alter your spending habits overnight.
 A well-balanced budget can consider your needs and wants as well as your savings.

 2. Consider automating your savings

-Think about setting up automatic withdrawals from your checking account into your savings account at least once a month.
-It’s a common goal to aim for saving 10% or 20% of your income — but if that’s too high, try starting with 1% and working your way up.
+Think about setting up automatic withdrawals from your current account into your savings account at least once a month.
+There are different ways to budget.
+The 50/30/20 rule suggests allocating 20% to debt or savings, but if that’s too high, try starting with a smaller amount and working your way up.
 If you’re able to get by on a little less, you can set it and forget it.

 3. Consider using online tools